celo-org/celo-composer/packages/react-app-wagmi/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+This is a PWA ([Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)) which allows users of the dapp to install a homescreen shortcut on their mobile device.
 ## Learn More

 To learn more about Next.js, take a look at the following resources: